 Christ teaches generosity.
 Not only because it’s the right thing to do and helps others.
 But because it liberates our heart.
 The things or activities we allow in our lives have in some way captivated our heart.
 By letting them go or keeping them in their rightful place, our heart is freed to soar toward higher things.

 5. Seeking right priorities.

 Many seek satisfaction and contentment from money or success.
-But if these could bring happiness, then millionaires and workaholics would be the happiest people in the world!
+But if these could bring happiness, then millionaires and successful workaholics would be the happiest people in the world!

 We need things in this life.
-But true contentment comes when we realize that God will always provide our needs.
+But true contentment comes when we realize that God will always provide for our needs.